Houmaneskandani/CS-166-Project/README.md

    - To validate the model, we verify that inputted model is not an empty string or contains more than 64 characters

-   - To validate the year, we verify that inputted year is not less than 1970 or 2020
+   - To validate the year, we verify that inputted year is not less than 1970 or 2020.
+We assume by age the specification refer to the year the plane was built

    - To validate the number of seats we verify that inputted number is not less or equal to zero or is greater or equal to five-hundred